p-kovacs/java-puzzle-utils/README.md

 Various utilities, data structures, and algorithms written in Java for solving coding puzzles like [Advent of Code](https://adventofcode.com/).

-Compatibility: Java 17+
+Compatibility: Java 21+

-However, Java is not the best tool for such tasks.
+However, Java is not the best language for coding puzzles.
 Consider using Kotlin instead. :)

 ## Hints